vufind-org/learning-vufind-book/source/installv.rst

    cd /usr/local/vufind
    ./solr.sh start

-Solr can be configured to start automatically; this is discussed later in section 6.1.
+Solr can be configured to start automatically; this is discussed later in section 6.2.

-If you receive warning messages or have other problems, you may wish to consult the wiki page on starting and stopping Solr: https://vufind.org/wiki/administration:starting_and_stopping_solr
+If you receive warning messages or have other problems, you may wish to consult the wiki page on starting and stopping Solr (https://vufind.org/wiki/administration:starting_and_stopping_solr).

 2.2.3 Initial Configuration
 ___________________________